Zoom (Fat Larry's Band song)

 "Zoom" is a song by American band Fat Larry's Band released as the fourth single from their fifth studio album, Breakin' Out (1982).

-The song was a commercial hit in the United Kingdom, peaking at number 2 on the UK Singles Chart.
-It also reached #10 on the Australian music charts, entering the chart on 13 December 1982 and spending 24 weeks on the chart.
+"Zoom" was a commercial hit outside of the group's native United States, peaking within the top ten of the charts in Australia, New Zealand, and the United Kingdom.
+"Zoom" was especially successful in the latter country, where it peaked at number two on the UK Singles Chart.
 It was released in Australia on the Virgin label (Virgin VS-546).
-It remains one of the group's best-known songs, despite being received poorly in their native US, peaking at #89.
+It remains one of the group's best-known songs, despite charting poorly in their homeland's R&B chart (where it peaked at #89).

 Legacy

 Filipino singer Regine Velasquez covered the song for her 1996 Asian-released album Retro.

-The song was featured in the 1982 Christmas Special episode of the British sitcom Only Fools and Horses, "Diamonds Are for Heather".
+The song was featured in the 1982 Christmas Special episode of the British TV sitcom Only Fools and Horses, "Diamonds Are for Heather".

+The song was also covered by The Boo Radleys while recording their 1993 album Giant Steps.
+It was included on the album's 2020 expanded edition and on the B-side of the 1994 single "Barney (...and Me)".